OrinariLabs/Orinari_App/docs/getting-started/configuration.md

 # Platform Configuration

-NEPHARA is a fully managed, cloud-based platform.
+ORINARI is a fully managed, cloud-based platform.
 There are no configuration files or settings to manage - everything is optimized and ready to use out of the box.

-## About NEPHARA Platform
+## About ORINARI Platform

-NEPHARA runs on a sophisticated infrastructure designed for:
+ORINARI runs on a sophisticated infrastructure designed for:

 - **High Availability**: 99.9% uptime guarantee
 - **Global Performance**: Distributed across multiple regions